8 Hero's Journey Archetypes Universally Used for a Protagonist

 Yet turning one's nose up to the Hero's Journey can be a fateful error in the writer's journey.
 It was for me.
 In 2004, I wrote a play in the vein of Samuel Beckett's Waiting for Godot, and considered it a work of genius.
 Yet due to its complete and utter lack of character development, major turning points, and any semblence of the stages of the hero that audiences have come to expect, it was a miserable failure.

 I revisited the story ten years later, rewriting the play as a novel in 2014.
-And this time around, I added the kinds of hero’s journey archetypes and story elements (based on Joseph Campbell’s monomyth) that readers love—my now I’m proud of my story.
+And this time around, I added the kinds of hero's journey archetypes and story elements (based on Joseph Campbell's monomyth) that readers love.
+It's a story that I'm now proud to have written.

 Your Reader Expects the Monomyth

-The whole theory of the Hero’s Journey, otherwise known as the “monomyth,” was first explained by Joseph Campbell in his groundbreaking book, The Hero With a Thousand Faces.
-It’s the idea that all stories include the same fundamental characters, situations, and symbols.
+The whole theory of the Hero's Journey, also known as the “monomyth,” was first explained by Joseph Campbell in his groundbreaking book, The Hero With a Thousand Faces.
+It's the idea that all stories include the same fundamental characters, situations, and symbols.
 While certain cultures and genres will take these archetypes and use them in unique ways, the basic function of each is the same no matter what story in which it appears.

 Campell's work has been interpreted by famous storytellers and psychologists, like Christopher Vogler and Carl Jung, and the concensus is clear: